 Leftover Salmon; Perfect for a Salad

 As usual, there were leftovers.
 We didn't feel like sandwiches, so we threw together some great ingredients to make a salad one afternoon for lunch.
 I think we tend to eat fewer salads during the winter, replacing them with warm and hearty dishes.
 But salads are great at any time of year because they're convenient, versatile and so nutritious.
-It's important to choose sustainable caught, ocean friendly fish when shopping.
+It's important to choose sustainably caught, ocean-friendly fish when shopping.
 Look for the Ocean Wise symbol.

-Mandarin oranges are for many of us, to me for sure, an essential part of the Christmas season.
+Mandarin oranges are for many of us, to me for sure, an essential part of the holiday season.
 We are surrounded by an endless array of sweet, sugary treats and rich, decadent foods and drinks at this time of year.
-But there is that one, simple, healthy treat that everyone loves, that little mandarin orange.
+But there is always that one, simple, healthy treat that everyone loves, a mandarin orange.

 However, you may be craving a sweet treat with Mandarin Oranges, like this Pomegranate Mandarin Cheesecake.

 - 2 cups baby spinach leaves